 I found it interesting to review these principles in relation to my practice as a materials developer (rather than teacher).
 I won’t bore you with all the details, but I looked back at some teacher notes/supps from a project I was working on and considered whether the content and staging might be considered ‘principled’ by Rosenshine’s standards…

 This framework is from a CLIL Science book.
 Based on my interpretation of this, along with further notes explaining the rationale behind guided/structured/open-ended inquiry techniques, and the supps I’d created, I felt there was quite a lot of principled Rosenshine-ness.
 It was a reminder to consider coursebooks as a package though, rather than the student book itself.
 You just can’t get a clear idea of the approach without taking it all in.

 The book (the Sherrington one!) overall

 Rosenshine’s Principles in Action is a worthwhile read.
 Given half of it (Rosenshine’s 2010 paper) is available online I’d say it’s overpriced (a tenner).
 You’re actually paying for 50 pages of Tom Sherrington’s practical tips.
 They’re useful though, as is his awesome blog, and if you see the book on discount I’d say snap it up.
-The principles themselves, as attributed to Rosenshine that is, don’t seem to be covered in many ELT courses, but the pamphlet is handy, and easy read and evidence-informed.
+The principles themselves, as attributed to Rosenshine that is, don’t seem to be covered in many ELT courses but the pamphlet is handy, an easy read and evidence-informed.